ConceptualBlending/conceptual_blending_project/source/README.txt

-To run the blending system, open a console go to the local directory where the 'source' folder is located
+To run the blending system, open a console
+ Go to the local directory where the 'source' folder is located

-make sure you have latest version of ruby installed
+Make sure you have latest version of ruby installed

-type "ruby begin_process.rb"
+Type "ruby createMonster.rb"
  without double quotes of course!

-The system still has error while sending file to hets.

 Files which are part of the blending system:

---- data file:

 --- processing files
 1. createMonster.rb